tcheukueppoo/maat/docs/gc.md

 the execution of the main program is interleaved with the collector.
 From the garbage collector's point of view, the program is just some nuisance changing the data it is trying to collect and hence it's called the mutator.
-In order to implement an incremental collector, we need to know how work is percieved here and the miminum work that needs to be done in an incremental step.
+In order to implement an incremental collector, we need to know how work in the collector is percieved and the miminum work that needs to be done in an incremental step.

 In an incremental step, a work is done when an object is processed.
-An object could be processed to change its mark, reclame its memory or perform a special task.
-The execution of the main program is interleaved with the collector at the rate at which the main program allocates memory, therefore, we need to find an equivalence between a unit of work (processing an object) and allocated bytes of memory.
-In an incremental step, allocated bytes of memory that triggered an incremental step is translated into the work the collector needs to performed and so, letting a unit of work be an abitrary number of bytes affects the collection pace and we are unable to estimate how much number of bytes would suffice which is why the step multiplier parameter exists as a factor that speeds up the collection.
-In the Lua programming language, a unit of work is equal to the sizeof the C structure representing Lua values, we are going to do the same here.
+An object could be processed to change its mark, reclaim its memory or perform a special task.
+The execution of the main program is interleaved with the collector at the rate at which the main program allocates memory; therefore, we need to find an equivalence between a unit of work (processing an object) and allocated bytes of memory.
+In an incremental step, the allocated bytes of memory that triggered an incremental step is translated into the work the collector needs to performed.
+Thus, allowing a unit of work to be an abitrary number of bytes affects the collection pace, and we are unable to estimate how many bytes would suffice.
+This is why the step multiplier parameter exists as a factor that speeds up the collection.
+In the Lua programming language, a unit of work is equal to the size of the struct representing a Lua value; the same will be done here.

 ```
 A work, 1w = sizeof(Value)
 ```

-Let `w` be the S.I unit of work and 16 bytes be the `sizeof(Value)`,this implies `6KB` of memory is equivalent to `384w`.
+Let `w` be the S.I unit of work and 16 bytes be the `sizeof(Value)`, this implies `6KB` of memory is equivalent to `384w`.

-In a concurrent environment, a gc step is set to run on an OS thread determined by the Maat scheduler.
-It's important for the collection function to not be re-entrant since the collection operation is not designed to run in a truly parrallel environment as it would require so many synchronization mechanisms in it.
+In a concurrent environment, a gc step is set to run on an OS thread.
+Thus, it's important for the collection function to not be re-entrant since the code of a collector is not designed to run in a truly parrallel environment as it will require so many synchronization mechanisms in it.

 ### Write Barriers

 In incremental garbage collection, the collector distinguishes two different types of white colors: One dedicated to objects in the current GC cycle and the other to objects in the next GC cycle.
-A write forward barrier in incremental mode deeply marks the referred object black if the sweep phase has not yet been reached; otherwise it's marked white for the next GC cycle in order to avoid other write barriers form the referred object.
+A forward write barrier in incremental mode deeply marks the referred object black if the sweep phase has not yet been reached; otherwise it's marked white for the next GC cycle in order to avoid other write barriers form the referred object.
 A backward write barrier in